openstack/openstack-manuals/doc/config-reference/source/networking/networking_options_reference.rst

 OpenStack projects use an open standard for messaging middleware known as AMQP.
 This messaging middleware enables the OpenStack services that run on multiple servers to talk to each other.
-OpenStack Oslo RPC supports three implementations of AMQP: RabbitMQ, Qpid, and ZeroMQ.
+OpenStack Oslo RPC supports two implementations of AMQP: RabbitMQ and ZeroMQ.

 Configure RabbitMQ
 ------------------